Document management system best practices

 9. Managing Unstructured Data (Email, My Documents, Word, and Excel)

 Look at your computer desktop.
 Now look in your “My Documents” folder.
-Companies have data that has been and is completely un-managed, leading to difficulties ensuring document management system best practices.
+Companies have data that has been and is completely un-managed, leading to difficulties ensuring best practices for document management.
 These types of documents include emails, Word and Excel documents, and even pictures.

-Best Practice: eFileCabinet was not created to manage only archival documents.
-All active working documents that are normally stored on your desktop or your My Documents folder can be organized and managed directly in eFileCabinet.
-This also ensures that your company is working on the current version of the document, not the version that was created 5 years ago.
+Best Practice: Revver was not created to manage only archival documents.
+All active working documents that are normally stored on your desktop or your My Documents folder can be organized and managed directly in Revver.
+This also ensures that your company is working on the current version of the document, not the version that was created five years ago.

 10. Eliminating Dual Entry Errors

-Of course it is common that companies use a wide variety of different software solutions and beliefs about document management system best practices to help better manage their data.
+Of course it is common that companies use a wide variety of different software solutions and beliefs about document management strategy to help better manage their data.
 This commonly creates a process of having to duplicate the input of information for the client, vendor, or employee.
 With this duplication comes inconsistency in the spelling and information that was captured with other programs.

 This information includes, but is not limited to, data such as vendor name, invoice number, amount due, addresses, phone numbers, etc. Most companies have to enter this type of information multiple times, making them inefficient, wasting valuable time, and subjecting the data to error.